KaiwenChe/XTrips.ai/README.md

 Yangshuo Zhang

 ## 2. Database Design and Deployment
+The 'xtrip' database, designed for a flight booking system, has been successfully created and deployed on Amazon Web Services (AWS).
+This deployment leverages AWS's robust, scalable, and secure cloud infrastructure to ensure high availability and performance of the flight booking system.

+The database consists of eight interrelated tables:

+1.	booked_flight: Stores details of each booked flight’s information.
+2.	user: Stores user information.
+A password is implemented for security,
+3.	booking: Links user information with responding flight bookings.
+4.	flightquery: Stores flight’s origin, destination, and date
+5.	leg: Stores each flight’s information returned by flightAPI
+6.	flightquery_leg: connects flightquery and leg
+7.	file: stores itinerary files’ amazon s3 keys
+8.	bookedflight_session: Links booked_flight with a session string.

 ## 3. Backend and API Design
 Our backend infrastructure utilizes the express.js framework and is deployed on Amazon Web Services (AWS) Elastic Compute Cloud (EC2) for robust and scalable performance.